KevinH48264/auto-clicker-typer/README.md

 Note: on computers like Mac, you may need to go to System Preferences -> Security & Privacy -> Accessibility and check 'Terminal' to enable computer control.

 ## <b> Privacy Policy </b>
-<b>No data collection.</b> No information, screen display, or data is collected nor saved.
+<b>No data collection.</b> No information, screen display, or data is collected, changed, or saved.
 Once you exit the application, all data is deleted.

 <b>Zero remote access.</b> In terms of security, this application does not allow other people or devices to control your computer or view your computer's data at any time or in any capacity.